Overseas Assets and UK Inheritance Tax

 There is no catch-all approach to minimise IHT as each country has its own laws, even within the EU.

 The advisors in the UK and abroad need to work hand in hand.
+We have many satisfied clients who are based overseas.

 As always experienced advice is important in this field.
 Please feel free to contact us if you require help in this area.